serdimoa/charting/Widget-Methods.md

 Cancel Button Background Color|String|"rgba(255, 255, 255, 0.75)"
 Cancel Button Icon Color|String|"rgb(255, 0, 0)"

-####createOrderLine()
-Creates a new order on the chart and returns an API-object which you can use to control the order properties and behavior.
-It's strongly recommended to read [[this article|Trading-Primitives]] before using this call.

 ####createExecutionShape()
 Creates a new execution on the chart and returns an API-object which you can use to control the execution properties.
 It's strongly recommended to read [[this article|Trading-Primitives]] before using this call.